wallnerryan/vagrantspice/README.md

 <A name="machine_customization">Machine Customization</a>
 -------------
 The boxes_config.rb file specifies at a minimum the names of the machines.
 There are a range of possibities other than this and chances to set these extra parameters at a more global level.
-More detail to come later, but in general you can specify settings at the Box, Boxes, Instances, Instance Types, Consumer, and Provider levels.
+More detail in the examples sections, but in general you can specify settings at the Box, Boxes, Instances, Instance Types, Consumer, and Provider levels.
 The ```Vagrantfile-template.rb``` can provide insight to logic, priority and ordering.

 	{
 	  :boxes => [